-This class targets preschool and kindergarten through second grade activities.
+This class aims to teach students through hands-on, diverse methods.
 Typical lesson plans include reading aloud to the students, completing worksheets as a group, music therapy and games.
 Fine motor skills tasks include writing and hands-on manipulatives (sorting things by size, puzzles, matching, counting, etc.).
+Smart Board technology is used often to keep learning fresh and fun for the students.
 Gross motor skills are learned through group activities involving dances, balloons, parachute play and learning activities scheduled to take advantage of our wide-open campus.

 Grooming